Skip to main content

 Set in the spectacular McKenzie River Valley, Terwilliger Hot Springs is accessible via a short and sweet hike — just a quarter-mile through a carpet of ferns and old-growth trees.
 Then comes the reward: five cascading pools, each slightly cooler than the pool above it.
 Over the years, visitors have built up the soaking pools out of river stones, creating a beautiful oasis best enjoyed in the off-season when the crowds have dwindled.
 (Note: These hot springs are also called Cougar Hot Springs.)

 The piping-hot water tumbles out of a spectacular rock formation at 112 degrees Fahrenheit, so the first pool is perhaps too hot for soaking.
 Hours are sunrise to sundown only.
-The fee to use the hot springs is $10 per person, and you can pay on-site.
-These hot springs are clothing-optional.
+The fee to use the hot springs is $10 per person for up to two hours of use, and you can pay on-site.
+These hot springs are clothing-optional and only for children 12 and older.

 Nearby Delta Campground is currently closed.
 Hopefully, it will be back up and running in the future.
 For a roof over your head, book the family-size Damselfly room at Eagle Rock Lodge, about 20 miles away.